Spud-u-Like Chester to close at the end of the month

 News of the Chester closure is not good for staff or customers whose regulars include former Liverpool, Newcastle and Real Madrid striker Michael Owen from Northop, North Wales.
 Former Coronation Street actor Ian Puleston-Davies and even TV chef Ainsley Harriott are rumoured to have popped in for the odd jacket spud.

 The Spud-U-Like building is interesting because in the basement is an in situ 1,800-year-old Roman hypocaust – from the Greek word meaning ‘fire beneath’ – which was a common form of central heating used by Romans.
-A cartoon-like Roman centurion model often stands outside Spudulike beckoning tourists to go inside and take a look.
+A cartoon-like Roman centurion model often stands outside Spud-U-Like beckoning tourists to go inside and take a look.

 Similar hypocausts can be seen in a rear stockroom of the former Miss Selfridge store at 12 Northgate Street – which may have been the heating system for the Legionary Commander’s quarters – and in a display at the Roman Gardens.